onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is 0)</dt>
-<dd>Which axis to gather on, defaults to 0.
+<dd>Which axis to gather on.
 Negative value means counting dimensions from the back.
 Accepted range in [-r, r-1]</dd>
 </dl>

 #### Inputs